Best practices for funding organizations

 Using the ORCID API to exchange information between your system and ORCID records allows up-to-date and accurate information to flow between your systems and other systems your applicants use.
 This provides the greatest benefit for your researchers, your organization, and the broader scholarly community - it enables researchers to spend more of their time making contributions and less time managing information about them; it makes information about your grants and supported researchers more accessible to the community; and it makes it possible to map funding, research, and researchers across time and place.

-Implement both the connect AND auto-populate options to push and pull information to and from ORCID records.
+Implement both the connect AND collect options to push and pull information to and from ORCID records.

 Give reviewers credit:

 Reviewers are vital to research; their expertise enables your organization to make informed funding decisions.
-Collect iDs from your reviewers.
+Authenticate the ORCID iDs of your reviewers.
 When the review is completed, update the researcher’s ORCID record -- you can choose how much review information to include (very little, for example, in the case of blind review).
 Recognizing a reviewer’s service brings their contributions to the discipline into the open, alongside their funding, their publications, and their employment.
 As more funders recognise reviewer contributions, each funder will have better information on the expertise of reviewers.

 Use ORCID records to automate grant reporting: